parasoft/run-cpptest-action/README.md

 To upload reports in other formats, modify your workflow by adding  the `upload-artifact` action.

 ### Examples
+The following examples show simple workflows made up of one job "Analyze project with C/C++test" for Make and CMake-based projects.
+The examples assume that C/C++test is run on a self-hosted runner and the path to the `cpptestcli` executable is available on `$PATH`.

 #### Run C/C++test with CMake project

 ```yaml